Azure/Azure-Sentinel/Solutions/Fortinet-FortiGate/Playbooks/readme.md

 - Click Authorize
 - Sign in
 - Click Save
-- Repeat steps for other connections such as Teams connection and Fortinet connector API Connection (For authorizing the fortinet connector API connection, API Key needs to be provided.) and API virustotal connection (URL:https://www.virustotal.com/gui/)
+- Repeat steps for other connections such as Teams connection and Fortinet connector API Connection (For authorizing the Fortinet connector API connection, API Key needs to be provided.) and API virustotal connection (URL:https://www.virustotal.com/gui/)
 - Open each playbook go to logic app designer-->click on each function call action in the logic app and go to "Managed identity" dropdown and select user identity and save playbook.
 - Go to sentinel hook playbook to Microsoft Sentinel rules.
 #### b.
 Configurations in Sentinel